Top 7 RevOps Challenges and How to Solve Them

 Define shared data standards across teams.
 Agree on field definitions, naming conventions, and required fields.
 If marketing calls something a qualified lead, sales and customer success need to use the same definition.

-2. Poor Data Quality and Hygiene
+2. Poor data quality and hygiene

-Marketing campaigns hit dead ends because half the email addresses bounce.
+You'll know you have this problem when: Marketing campaigns hit dead ends because half the email addresses bounce.
 Sales chases prospects who left the company months ago.
-Data decays the moment you capture it.
-People change jobs, companies get acquired, phone numbers go stale.
+Reps spend more time researching contacts than talking to buyers.

 How to solve it: